bunkerity/bunkerweb/docs/troubleshooting.md

 One important thing to understand is that rule **949110** is not a "real" one : it's the one that will deny the request because the anomaly threshold is reached (which is **10** in this example).
 You should never remove the **949110** rule !

-If it's a false-positive you should then focus on both **930120** and **932160** rules.
+If it's a false-positive, you should then focus on both **930120** and **932160** rules.
 ModSecurity and/or CRS tuning is out of the scope of this documentation but don't forget that you can apply custom configurations before and after the CRS is loaded (more info [here](/1.4/quickstart-guide/#custom-configurations)).

 ## Bad Behavior

-A common false-positive case is that the client is banned because of the "bad behavior" feature which means that too many suspicious HTTP status codes were generated within a time period (more info [here](/1.4/security-tuning/#bad-behavior)).
-You should start by reviewing the settings and edit them according to your web application(s) like removing a suspicious HTTP code, decreasing the count time, increasing the threshold, ...
+A common false-positive case is when the client is banned because of the "bad behavior" feature which means that too many suspicious HTTP status codes were generated within a time period (more info [here](/1.4/security-tuning/#bad-behavior)).
+You should start by reviewing the settings and then edit them according to your web application(s) like removing a suspicious HTTP code, decreasing the count time, increasing the threshold, ...

 ## IP unban